Burke Act: Competence

 The Burke Act had other consequences.
 In some cases, individual Indians deemed "competent" were not notified of the status and were not informed that their land's status had shifted from trust land to fee patent.
 As a result, individual owners did not realize the land was subject to taxation.
 After a period of taxes being unpaid, local or state jurisdictions could sell the land without the owner's consent to pay past taxes.
-This process was known as the "forced fee patent process."
-In this way, the Burke Act contributed to the ongoing fractionation of lands within reservation boundaries and overall loss of Tribal or Indian-owned lands.